 - fees charged pursuant to civil actions involving multiple parties;

-- any other reasonable and necessary expense incurred in connection with the action, including reasonable and necessary expenses for computerized services for legal research5
+- any other reasonable and necessary expense incurred in connection with the lawsuit, including computerized services for legal research5

 In most contingency fee agreements for personal injury cases, the attorneys will agree to eat all the court costs if they lose the case.
 This gives injury victims a further incentive to hire an attorney: They do not have to fear needing to pay court costs in the event of a loss.